A Rational Model of Dimension-reduced Human Categorization

 Humans exhibit consistent generalization patterns in the feature space, e.g., isotropic or dimension-aligned \citep{smith1989model}.
-Researchers have proposed different models to describe such patterns.
-For example, \citet{shepard1987toward} uses $L_1$ metric to depict rule-based generalization. \citet{nosofsky1986attention} uses $L_2$ metric for similarity-based generalization of exemplars.
-In RMC models, the covariance matrix reflects graded generalization that rotates and scales the feature space.
+Through category learning, they gradually exhibit preferences to generalize along a meaningful axis, such as size or color.
+For example, \citet{shepard1987toward} uses $L_1$ metric and $L_2$ metric to describe generalization over different dimensions.

-Moreover, the covariance matrix implies a direction of \textit{strong generalization} through its first principal component.
-Researchers have imposed a mixture prior on the covariance matrix \citep{heller2009hierarchical} to highlight a restricted number of dimensions for strong generalization while enabling multiple categories to share these dimensions.
+In rational models, the covariance matrix reflects graded generalization that rotates and scales the feature space.
+It implies a direction of strong generalization through its first principal component.
+Researchers have imposed a mixture prior on the covariance matrix \citep{heller2009hierarchical} to highlight a preference to reuse dimensions for strong generalization.
 Consider a mixture of inverse Wishart distributions with $J$ components.
 Denote $\Phi_j$ as the parameters for the $j$-th component.
 The prior for the covariance matrix of category $k$ is given by $P(\Sigma_k\vert \Phi_1,\dots, \Phi_J) = \sum_{j=1}^J P(u_k=j)P(\Sigma_k\vert \Phi_j)$ where $u_k$ indicates which component to take effect.
-This model can also include infinitely many components, e.g., using the CRP prior \citep{sanborn2021refresh}.
+This model can also include infinitely many components using the CRP prior \citep{sanborn2021refresh}.

 Notice that the covariance $\Sigma_k$ holds full-rank information about rotating and scaling the feature space.
 However, humans tend to focus only on a selective subset of dimensions when categorizing things \citep{aha1992concept}.
 Besides, the covariance implicitly determines the direction of strong generalization, making it challenging to identify subcategories.
-Therefore, a model that reduces the number of differentiable dimensions for each category may provide a better account of human behavior.
+Therefore, a model that reduces the number of feature dimensions for each category can be favorable.